codefortulsa/food4thought/README.md

 ## Web App

-This website will use Mapbox, as well as data provided by Hunger Free Oklahoma, to provide an interactive map that will help locate summer meals programs, and get more information on when locations are open, and what is provided.
+This website uses Mapbox, as well as data provided by Hunger Free Oklahoma, to provide an interactive map that will help locate summer meals programs, and get more information on when locations are open, and what is provided.

 ## Built With